PaulSoderlind/FinancialEconometrics/Readme.md

 1. Most files are jupyter notebooks.
 Click one of them to see it online.
 If GitHub fails to render the notebook or messes up the LaTeX in the Markdown cells, then use [nbviewer](https://nbviewer.jupyter.org/).
 Instructions: try to open the notebook at GitHub, copy the link and paste it in the address field of nbviewer.

+2. A pdf file contains print-outs of all notebooks.

-2. To download this repository, use the Download (as zip) in the Github menu.
+3. To download this repository, use the Download (as zip) in the Github menu.
 Otherwise, clone it.

-3. To get started, please check the *Ch00_HowToUse.ipynb* notebook first.
+4. To get started, please check the *Ch00_HowToUse.ipynb* notebook first.

 # On the Files